jonmorehouse/prospero/readme.md

 Overview
 -

 This is / was my first big web project.
-I'm still finishing some things up here / there.
+I'm still finishing some things up here and there.
 This project will deploy in the next few weeks.

 Built from the groundup in Codeigniter.
 Many things have changed as I've learned more and more!